iobroker-community-adapters/ioBroker.openknx/README.md

 - only IPv4 supported

 ## Changelog
+## 0.2.5 (2022-06-22)
+* feature: option remove existing KNX objects that are not in import file

 ## 0.2.4 (2022-05-27)
 * feature: cleanly disconnect on shutdown, upgrade to knx lib 2.5.2